 - What’s happening on your social media pages?
 When a claim investigator wants to know if your pain is truly bothering you, they track you on social media.
 Injured or not, some people just can’t stop sharing their life on Instagram or Facebook.
 Others show off their dance moves on Tik Tok.
 If you’re an avid social poster, you could be demonstrating that your pain isn’t as bad as you say.

 - What will your neighbors say?
 If you think someone has been watching you, it might not just be paranoia.
 Insurance companies hire investigators who talk to your neighbors, colleagues, and friends.
 Unfortunately, some parties may talk, even if they don’t know the full story.
 Investigators also watch you to determine if you’re suffering as much as you say you are.
 The person watching you might sit in front of your home with a camera to capture you on digital video.

-Documenting Your Pain and Suffering
+Documenting Your Pain and Suffering After a Car Accident

 You’re the only one who can accurately explain how your pain suffering affects your life.
 It’s up to you to document your story to share with the people who evaluate and negotiate your injury claim.
 Immediately following your accident, the sensations are intrusive and often debilitating.
 You think you’ll never forget them but, as time passes, the pain subsides and your physical and emotional suffering diminishes.

 You’ll need a clear record of those awful days to share with the people who eventually evaluate and settle your injury claim.
 When you keep a daily journal, a year or two from now you’ll still have first-hand information.
 A journal reinforces your memories when you must describe your pain and suffering during a consultation, deposition, or hearing.